About This Project

 Regina is an educator and curriculum designer based in Seattle at Fred Hutchinson Cancer Research Center where she works to develop robust protocols and curriculum material for high school teachers across Washington State.
 Prior to moving to Seattle, Regina was a primary and secondary school educator in Taiwan, teaching a range of levels and subjects including Elementary Life Sciences and Junior High Biology.

-Yoshi is currently the Director of Operations and Lab Manager at SoundBio Lab, and an advisor for the SoundBio iGEM team.
-A graduate of the University of Washington Bioengineering department, he was part of the iGEM team there for three years.
-An avid supporter of iGEM, as well as the fields of synthetic and systems biology, Yoshi is inspired by, and hopes to inspire future biotechnologists.
+I am currently the Director of Operations and Lab Manager at SoundBio Lab, and an advisor for the SoundBio iGEM and Washington iGEM teams.
+A graduate of University of Washington Bioengineering, I was part of the iGEM team there for three years.
+I am also actively involved in After iGEM initiatives, ran by iGEM Alumni.
+An avid supporter of iGEM, as well as the fields of synthetic and systems biology, I'm inspired by biotech, and I hope to inspire future biotechnologists!

 Claire loves discovering new ideas and meeting cool people to discuss them with.
 She wants to further explore the the field of biology and use that knowledge to help others and improve the world.
 Being a part of the SoundBio iGEM team has been a great way to start.
 Claire also loves to dance, draw, spend time with her two sisters, or look through the Internet's endless supply of biology memes.